 Where possible, the child should attend School before the appointment and return to lessons afterwards.

 Amendments came into force in September 2013 and the Education (Pupil Registration)(England) Regulations 2006 now state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.
+Please note that absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.

-Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc., should be made in the same way.
+Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc. should be made in the same way.

 All requests are considered individually, taking into account the circumstances of the request.
 Other factors will be taken into account, such as: